-Summer is in full swing already and the beaches and pools beckon you to throw on a swimsuit and dive in.
+Summer is in full swing and the beaches and pools beckon you to throw on a swimsuit and dive in.

 Diving into a refreshing pool is one of the best things about cooling off in the summer heat, but do you know what isn’t one of the best things?
 Getting an ear infection, or more specifically, swimmers ear!